Greening Your Consumption

 Skip Navigation LinksHome » Departments » Sustainability and Innovations » Sustainability & Me » For Families & Individuals » Greening Your Consumption

 Garbage, refuse, trash, waste... these are all different names for the stuff we may no longer want or use.
-There are plenty of options for what to do with our waste (read on), but one of the most important ways to become sustainable involves evolving our consumption patterns.
+There are plenty of options for what to do with our waste (read on), but one of the most important ways to become sustainable involves changing our consumption patterns.

 Changing Consumption Patterns

-This is what Strategy 5 of the A2ZERO Carbon Neutrality Planaddresses: changing the way we use, reuse, and dispose of materials.
+This is what Strategy 5 of the A2ZERO Carbon Neutrality Plan addresses: changing the way we use, reuse, and dispose of materials.
 At its core, this is about moving our community towards a circular economy.

 While there are options to recycle and compost in Ann Arbor (in addition to your landfill waste bin), there is far more to the picture in considering our use of “things”.
-To learn more, check out this video from The Story of Stuff Project about the system of waste and how it’s generated.The Seven Rs.jpgThere are many stages in a product's life cycle, and each one affects the environment.
-Before making a purchase, the above image can help you consider the full impact of the product's material, manufacturing method, and usage.
+To learn more, check out this video from The Story of Stuff Project about the system of waste and how it’s generated.

 The Circular Economy